Project

 Caution

-Early Development Release - Rhales is in active development (v0.1.0).
-The API may change between versions.
-While functional and tested, it's recommended for experimental use and contributions rather than production applications.
+Early Development Release - Rhales is in active development (v0.5).
+The API underwent breaking changes from v0.4.
+While functional and tested, it's recommended for experimental use and contributions.
 Please report issues and provide feedback through GitHub.

 About the name: It all started with a simple mustache template many years ago.
-The successor to mustache, "Handlebars" is a visual analog for a mustache and successor to the format.
-"Two Whales Kissing" is another visual analog for a mustache and since we're working with Ruby we could call that, "Two Whales Kissing for Ruby", which is very long.
-Rhales combines Ruby and Whales into a one-word name for our library.
-It's a perfect name with absolutely no ambiguity or risk of confusion with other gems.
+Mustache's successor, "Handlebars," is a visual analog for a mustache.
+"Two Whales Kissing" is another visual analog for a mustache, and since we're working with Ruby, we call it "Rhales" (Ruby + Whales).
+It's a perfect name with absolutely no ambiguity or risk of confusion.

 Features

-• Clear security boundaries between server context and client data
+• Three-layer context for request, server, and client data separation

 • Dependency injection for testability and flexibility